Mirzipan/Homm3_BG_Database/docs/units/marksmen.md

 ## Notes

-- The Marksmen can attack at most one additional time per activation, not more.
+- **Pack, Neutral** - The Marksmen can attack at most one additional time per activation, not more.

 ## Comes With